 No, for example, today, these questions have been asked and no one has answered them, as far as we know.
 Making false promises or asking misleading questions is a criminal waste of time, both for the publisher and the reader.
 Anyone who knows English can understand these questions on the Google Search Console Blog.
 The aim of this post is to find out if we are all on the path to progress.
 We are analysing our content based on these questions and we did not need to change any content.

 Our recommendation: We recommend you think and keep answering and re-answering these until you answer ‘NO’ to all of them.
 Keep auditing your content.
 If required keep changing the content.

 Here is a help sheet that you can use to answer the above questions with simplicity and define your SEO path.

 We have done our job of answering these questions and did not need to change a word of content.
 We are confident that our rankings will go North.
-Our final advice to every website out there is to be honest and refrain from gaming the search engines.
+And with the September 2022 Core Web update in the works, our final advice to every website out there is to be honest and refrain from gaming the search engines.
 They are way too intelligent for us and you will get yourself into trouble, if not today, tomorrow.

 Announced on Friday 19th August, 2022, the helpful content update from Google is to roll out from 25th August, 2022, and it would take about 2 weeks to fully roll-out.
 Official launch date is yet to be announced.

 As of now, this update will only effect the English language websites, however, this could change in the future.
 Google has termed this as a ‘meaningful’ update and said that it would profoundly effect technology, entertainment, education and shopping domains.
 As of now, we do not know the percentage of searches this could effect.

 Marketers have began taking steps towards aligning their content to the impending (a lot of experience goes behind using this word :)) update.
 One of my favourite marketers @cyrusshepard tweeted: